fosskers/scalaz-and-cats/README.md

 | Tail Recursion | 45.9 | 24.1  |        |       | 69.8           |                 |          |

 We see similar slowdowns for chained higher-order ops as well.
 Looks like building in the laziness has its cost.

+### ScalaZ: Bifunctor `IO[E, A]`<a id="sec-4-2-4"></a>

+Thanks to the backport library [scalaz-ioeffect](https://github.com/scalaz/ioeffect), ScalaZ 7 `IO` is now a bifunctor: `IO[E, A]`.
+Any possible error is explicit in the type signature.
+Typically this will be:

+-   `Exception` or `Throwable` for Java-like exceptions
+-   `Void` for when an error is provably impossible
+-   Some custom error ADT unique to your application

+IO-as-a-bifunctor is a living experiment that offers semantics not yet available in Cats or even Haskell's `IO`.
+The closest approximation is a Cats/Haskell `EitherT[IO, E, A]`, which, having two modes of error reporting has been found over time to not be ideal.
+In the case of Scala, this `EitherT` wrapping incurs a 4x slowdown.

 ## Typeclasses<a id="sec-4-3"></a>